-Sniffling.
-Sneezing.
-Coughing.
-It’s a tricky time of year with spring and warmer weather around the corner, pollen in the air and allergies in full force.
-However, what most of us don’t realise is that we’re not the only ones who struggle with allergies – our pets are at risk, too.
+Sniffling, sneezing, coughing…allergies are never fun, and they almost always hit full force.
+However, what most of us don’t realise, is that we’re not the only ones who struggle with allergies…our pets are at risk, too!

 Allergies in dogs and cats are mostly seen as changes in the skin, unlike humans who tend to develop ‘head symptoms,’ such as a runny nose and watery eyes.
 Some of the most common symptoms of skin problems – not necessarily always allergy specific – in both dogs and cats include: